brave/qa-resources/wikitemplate-android.md

 ## Visual look

-- [ ] Make sure there after any merge
+- [ ] Make sure there after every merge
-  - [ ] No Chromium words appear on normal or private tabs
+  - [ ] No Chrome/Chromium words appear on normal or private tabs
-  - [ ] No Chromium icons are shown in normal or private tabs
+  - [ ] No Chrome/Chromium icons are shown in normal or private tabs

 ## Data
 Pre-Requisite: Put previous build shortcut on home screen.
 Also have several sites 'Added to home screen' (from 3 dots menu) and then upgrade to new build